 Who are you in the hardest moments of your life?
 When everything seems to be working against you how do you behave?
 I believe most of us would be hard pressed to do much more than make it through.
 Jeff Grigg however, is not most of us.
-His life, up to today, has been filled with more than his fair share of adversity.
-Even though he has dealt with countless hardships he has always helped others along the way.
+His life, up to today, has been filled with adversity.
+Yet, he’s here today to share with us how he made it through.

 A LIFE OF SERVICE

-So Jeff joined the army.
-His life stabilized somewhat.
+Jeff’s life stabilized somewhat.
 He said “the army gave me a place to stay, a job, they fed me, and it gave me a sense of purpose and got me away from all that danger at home, ya know?”
 Eventually Jeff left the army.
 He got himself an apartment back in NH.
 He was feeling good.
 Feeling ready to take on life.
-But Jeff’s early life never seemed to stay good.
 Very soon after leaving the army his entire apartment building burnt down.
 Jeff was left with only the boxers he’d worn to bed.
 Even his car was ruined when a man who had jumped out of the burning building landed directly on top of it.
 Before Jeff realized that he had lost everything though, he thought of others.
 Jeff was credited with pulling 4 people out of the building and to safety that day.
-He could have chosen to save himself, some of his things, his car, but he saved others instead.
-He put himself in danger, several times, to rescue others.
-To this day the father of a boy he saved from the building is still in touch with Jeff.
-He sends Jeff cards and he visited Jeff in the hospital in a time of need and is endlessly grateful to Jeff for saving his son’s life.

 Looking back on that event he said “when I got out of the army I was proud of myself, I was happy, and then the rug just got yanked out from under me and I was so angry, so so angry and I was dealing with an injury so I had a prescription and life just went right downhill from there.
 There was just no medium.
 I was on top and then I was just down in the dirt.”